 After a few seconds, the new layer is created and added to the map.
 The darker purple areas are those with a higher density of clean fountains.

-Based on the highest-density areas, it does not seem that the location of clean fountains is related to the socioeconomic status of the census block.
+Based on the highest-density areas, it does not seem that the location of clean fountains is related to the social vulnerability status of the census tract.
 Clean fountains are found in both neighborhoods with a high SVI (darker blue census tracts) and neighborhoods with a low SVI (light green or yellow census tracts).

 The high density of clean fountains in the westernmost census block may be due to its location in the Berkeley Marina, a tourist and recreational area.
 While your analysis doesn't indicate an inequitable distribution of clean fountains, it still highlights areas where access to clean fountains is lacking.

 Next, you'll repeat the density analysis for dirty fountains.